 All staff are required to work within our project management approach, which ensures our outputs and intended outcomes for children and young people are clearly defined and achieved.
-A comprehensive project management plan is developed for each project, saved centrally for all staff to access.
+A comprehensive project management plan is developed for each project, in accordance with our overhauled Strategic Planning Policy, saved centrally for all staff to access.
 Details of all our project work can be accessed here www.childcomwales.org.uk.
+To support this way of working, every member of my team has had access to an Association of Project Management-approved project management training course, and a large proportion of staff members at all levels of the organisation have secured project management qualification.